MJousse/R_Workshop_Intro_to_R/README_template.md

 ## Sofware <List of software that will be used during the workshop>
 * [Software1](link to installation instructions)
 * [Software2](link to installation instructions)
-* Instructions to open colab, etc.
+* Instructions to open colab, Rlibraries, etc.

 ## Small Outline/Structure (with link to exercises in colab if applicable)
 i.e.